...where YOU can start fixing the United States - today!

 - The "Two Party System" of Democrats and Republicans

-- The electoral college
+- Winner-take-all electoral voting

 - Using petroleum as something to burn